proycon/python-ucto/README.rst

 FoLiA documents retain all the information ucto can output, unlike the plain text representation.
-These documents can be read and manipulated from Python using the ``pynlpl.formats.folia`` module, part of `PyNLPl
-<https://github.com/proycon/pynlpl>`_.
-FoLiA is especially recommended if
-you intend to further enrich the document with linguistic annotation.
-A small example of reading ucto's FoLiA output using this library follows, but consult the `documentation <http://pynlpl.readthedocs.io/en/latest/folia.html>`_ for more:
+These documents can be read and manipulated from Python using the `FoLiaPy library <https://github.com/proycon/foliapy>`_.
+FoLiA is especially recommended if you intend to further enrich the document with linguistic annotation.
+A small example of reading ucto's FoLiA output using this library follows, but consult the `documentation <https://folia.readthedocs.io/en/latest/>`_ for more:

 .. code:: python

-    import pynlpl.formats.folia
+    import folia.main as folia
     doc = folia.Document(file="ucto_output.folia.xml")
     for paragraph in doc.paragraphs():
         for sentence in paragraph.sentence():